 - In the bowl of a stand mixer fitted with a paddle attachment, add cream cheese and sour cream.
 Beat on low speed until smooth.
 Slowly add sugar while the machine is still on low.
 Add eggs and yolk, one at a time.
 Scrape down bowl as needed to ensure throughout mixing.
 Add vanilla paste and sea salt and mix until combined.
 Evenly divide cheesecake filling among molds.

 - Bake for 15-18 minutes.
 Cheesecake may puff up slightly, but will flatten out once cooled.
 Let baked cheesecake cool to room temperature, then transfer to fridge to chill.
-Let cheesecake chill for at least 30 minutes.
+Let cheesecake chill for at an hour.

 - Remove from molds and sprinkle tops generously with granulated sugar.
 Using a kitchen torch, gently burn the sugar.
 Serve and enjoy!